TAU-VAILab/HaLo-NeRF/README.md

 You can use as many prompts as you like with this format:
 `--prompts '{first prompt};{second prompt};{third prompt}` etc.
 for example: 'towers;windows;portals'

-###  coming soon:
-link for downloading the semantic data of the scenes.

 ## Train the semantic part